bjornwall-courses/cleanDataWeek4Assignment/README.md

 #The modified dataset includes the following files:
 1. Two tidy datasets (in the output data folder):
     a.
-HARtidydataset.csv - the tidy dataset
+HARtidydataset.txt - the tidy dataset
     b.
-HARaveragesdataset.csv - the dataset holding averaged values from the tidy dataset
+HARaveragesdataset.txt - the dataset holding averaged values from the tidy dataset
 2. The R script run_analysis.R that creates the tidy datasets from the raw data
 3. The codebook Codebook.Rmd that describes the variables
 4. This README.md file